spretell/R2H-responsive-media-queries/README.md

 # R2H-Responsive-web-design

+This activity is designed for students to practice with media queries.

 For this activity
 1. Clone the repository onto your computer
 2. Open in VS code and web browser